WebPredict/angular-2-interview-questions/README.md

 **What is a good use case for ngrx/store?**

 A: Complex application state management requirements, involving asynchronous requests to update state.

+**What is Redux and how does it relate to an Angular app?**

+A: It's a way to manage application state and improve maintainability of asynchronicity in your application by providing a single source of truth for the application state, and a unidirectional flow of data change in the application. ngrx/store is one implementation of Redux principles.

 **What would be a good use case for having your own routing module?**